smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 Name = 'primary' # Example
 ```
+Name is a unique (per-chain) identifier for this node.

 ### URL<a id='Solana-Nodes-URL'></a>
 ```toml
 URL = 'http://solana.web' # Example
 ```
+URL is the HTTP(S) endpoint for this node.

 ## Terra<a id='Terra'></a>
 ```toml